 - A personal statement outlining the applicant's suitability and interest to undertake the proposed project, paying particular attention to the proposal's substantive and methodological aspects.

 - An example of a piece of academic writing produced by the applicant of 5,000-10,000 words.
 (Applicants may consider submitting two shorter pieces of c.5,000 if these deal separately with conceptual and empirical analyses.)
 This may be a chapter(s) from a Master’s dissertation, in which case, an abstract or introduction outlining the context/aims/research questions of the study must also be included.

 - The names and contact details of two academic referees who are able to comment on the applicant’s suitability for PhD study and to undertake the advertised project.

-- The name and contact details of an additional referee who can comment on the applicant’s professional suitability to be embedded at Tutor Trust/University of Manchester.
+- The name and contact details of an additional referee who can comment on the applicant’s professional suitability to undertake the project in partnership with St Patrick’s Teaching School.